The Firehole River is a famous and storied destination for serious fly fisherman and runs completely within the boundary of Yellowstone National Park.

 Brook trout, browns and rainbows average 10-14 inches in the Firehole.
 The river is born a cold mountain stream, like many others.
 Hot water from geothermal features first enters the river in the Upper Geyser Basin.
 In 30 miles, the Firehole River warms almost 30 degrees.
 This warm water temperature facilitates year-round insect activity and trout growth.
 The Firehole River mainly flows through flat prairie type terrain.
 At one point the Firehole disappears down a canyon which offers some great fishing at its lower end.

 The Firehole River is accessible by the Grand Loop Road, Old Faithful Road and several trailheads.
 The best fishing often requires a hike, but it is worth it.
+The map below shows some of the best spots to fish the Firehole River.

 The best time to fish the Firehole is in the spring (June), as it is one of the first rivers in the Park to clear, and then again in the fall (September/October).